jncraton/operating-systems-cpsc4420/lectures/25-file-api.md

 Referencing files
 -----------------

-- Files are commonly referenced by pathname
+- Files are commonly referenced by path name
 - Files are also referenced by an integer called a file descriptor

 File descriptor